Newest Lake Invader – The Fishhook Waterflea

 The fishhook waterflea is about one centimeter long, including its distinctive “fish hook”, a long spiny tail with a loop at the end.
 The tails can tangle in fishing lines and with one another, bringing fleas together into clumps that look and feel like wet cotton.
 Fishhook waterfleas can have a negative impact on biodiversity, should their populations grow large enough to cause a decline of native zooplankton species that they prey upon.
 This decline would in turn impact the small (or juvenile) fish that feed on zooplankton, and the larger fish that feed on these smaller species.

 Fishhook waterfleas can reproduce several times in a season.
-In addition to sexual reproduction, the females of the species are able to reproduce parthenogenically: a form of asexual reproduction where they grow clones of themselves in brood sacs.
+In addition to sexual reproduction, the females of the species are able to reproduce parthenogenically, which is a form of asexual reproduction where they grow clones of themselves in brood sacs.
 In the fall the fishhook waterflea lays resting eggs in the lake sediment, which are able to overwinter our region’s low temperatures in order to hatch the next summer.
 Population densities are therefore highest late in the season, so it’s not a surprise that the fishhook waterflea was not detected in earlier samples taken in June.